chanzuckerberg/idetik/docs/guide/getting-started.md

 });
 ```

 Only metadata has been fetched at this point.
 The source knows the image's axes, resolution levels, and channel count.
 No pixel data has been downloaded yet.
-The layer requests chunks later and only for the part of the image on screen.

 ## Configuring the Camera